 People around the world use different materials to adorn our bodies and to tell stories about who we are.
 Beautiful Us is a cultural collections investigation and art-making workshop in which students explore the unique and universal reasons we adorn ourselves.
 Students investigate cultural adornments from our collection and then make their very own body adornment that expresses themselves.

-In this ecology-based program, students explore some of the issues of climate change that impact our everyday lives such as global warming, pollution, and renewable resources.
-Students interact with fossils from the Museum’s collection and get their hands in the dirt through a class planting project that continues growing in their classroom and make an artwork that expresses the ways they envision becoming the next generation of earth champions.
+In this ecology-based program, students explore some of the issues of climate change that affect our everyday lives such as global warming, pollution, and renewable resources.
+Students interact with objects from the Museum’s collection and design an artwork that expresses the ways they envision becoming the next generation of Earth’s champions.

 Me and My Super Sense Self